-This is one of the most commonly asked questions whenever somebody hears that a mosquito spraying will be happening around your neighborhood.
-And since lately these spraying are becoming a common thing, with all the Zika, West Nile and Dengue fever threats floating around, I thought it would be very beneficial for us to figure out what exactly the mosquito spray trucks are spraying and how it can affect us and our lives.
+This is one of the most commonly asked questions whenever somebody hears that a mosquito spraying will happen in their neighborhood.
+Since these sprayings are becoming a more common with all the Zika virus, West Nile fever, and dengue fever threats floating around, I thought it would be beneficial for us to find out what precisely the mosquito trucks are spraying and how it can affect us.

-All of these solutions, no matter if we are talking about a permethrin based one, the Zenivex one or a whole different insecticide, are distributed with the help of an ULV fogger or Ultra Low Volume fogger which is able to turn the liquid solution into a very fine fog, providing that the insecticide solution gets into all the small cracks where mosquitoes tend to hide.
+All of these solutions, whether a permethrin-based one, Zenivex or an entirely different insecticide, are distributed with the help of an ultra-low volume (ULV) fogger, which can turn the liquid solution into a very fine fog, allowing the insecticide solution to penetrate into all of the small cracks where mosquitoes tend to hide.

 Of course, any insecticide is still a poison, so if you want to be completely sure that you and your family and pets are not breathing it in, then I would suggest: